patmonardo/Yoga/Sankara/BS/BS-C01/brahma-I.02.md

 ### **Conclusion:**
 Brahma Sutra I.1.2 establishes Brahman as the ultimate cause of the universe’s origin, sustenance, and dissolution, aligning with the Upaniṣadic vision of non-dual reality. Śaṅkara’s commentary reinforces this definition by refuting alternative causal theories and emphasizing the objectivity of Brahman-knowledge.
 This sūtra serves as a cornerstone for understanding the nature of Brahman and the purpose of its inquiry.

----

-Would you like to proceed to the next sūtra (I.1.3: Śāstra-Yonitvāt) or refine any part of this summary?